About Sarah Todd

 In 2014, Sarah Todd met One Direction on her Make-A-Wish trip, where she gave Harry Styles her first book.
 She has also met Bethany Hamilton, Ali Stroker, Chris Ulmer, Maddie Ziegler, and Mackenzie Ziegler and been recognized by author John Green.

 Sarah Todd has been featured in Seventeen Magazine, J-14 Magazine, Girls' Life Magazine, and Potential Magazine.
 She has also been named the Rockettes' Dancer of the Week and dancer Nia Sioux's Role Model of the Week.
-She writes articles for several news publications, speaks on behalf of the Make-A-Wish Foundation and at schools, and even hosts a podcast!
-She is a model for the Runway of Dreams Foundation and walked in the Runway of Dreams Fashion Show during New York Fashion Week modeling adaptive clothing in 2019.
+She writes articles for several news publications, speaks on behalf of the Make-A-Wish Foundation and at schools, events, and symposia, and even hosts a podcast!
+She is a disabled model and walked in the Runway of Dreams Fashion Show during New York Fashion Week modeling adaptive clothing in 2019.